kmagusiak/odoo-vscode/README.md

 It will generate the *.env* file, *docker-compose.override.yaml* and launcher configuration.
 You should edit the compose override file for the mounts you want.
+If you change the configuration, reset your container instance.

 ```shell
 # start up odoo and the database